 The number of people living well with HIV has increased, in the UK and around the world, mostly because of the introduction of effective HIV treatment.

 The World Health Organisation (WHO) reported that, at the end of 2014, there were 36.9 million people living with HIV worldwide.
 This global figure continues to increase each year, partly because effective treatment means people with HIV are now living much longer.
 In 2014, there were an estimated 2 million new HIV infections.
 New HIV infections have fallen by 41% since 2001.
 From 2001 to 2014, the number of children newly infected with HIV dropped by 60% – from 550,000 in 2001 to 220,000 in 2014.

 The worst-affected region is sub-Saharan Africa.
 In some African countries, over 20% of adults have HIV.
 The fastest spread of HIV is happening in Eastern Europe and Central Asia.

 Globally, in 2015, 13.5 million people were getting treatment in low- and middle-income countries.
 In 2013, the World Health Organization (WHO) amended its guidelines to recommend that treatment is started much earlier, or even immediately.
 This meant that 28.6 million people were eligible for treatment in 2013.

-During 2014, there were 6,151 new diagnoses of HIV in the UK.
-Of these people, 14% had become infected in the last six months.
-The number of new diagnoses among people born in Africa reduced from 44% in 2005 to 20% in 2014.
-In 2014, 40% of new infections were in men who have sex with men (MSM), down from a peak of 51% in 2012.
-The proportion of people being diagnosed late (when HIV has already done serious damage to their immune system) has gone down overall, although it went up slightly in MSM.
+During 2015, there were 6,095 new diagnoses of HIV in the UK.
+The number of new diagnoses among people born in Africa reduced from 44% in 2005 to 16% in 2014.
+In 2015, 54% of new infections were in men who have sex with men (MSM).
+The proportion of people being diagnosed late (when HIV has already done serious damage to their immune system) was 39%.